cau-se/theodolite/execution/README.md

 This directory contains the Theodolite framework for executing scalability benchmarks in a Kubernetes cluster.
-As Theodolite aims for executing benchmarks in realistic execution environments,, some third-party components are [required](#requirements).
+As Theodolite aims for executing benchmarks in realistic execution environments, some third-party components are [required](#installation).
 After everything is installed and configured, you can move on the [execution of benchmarks](#execution).

-## Requirements
+## Installation

 ### Kubernetes Cluster

 For executing benchmarks, access to Kubernetes cluster is required.
-We suggest to create a dedicated namespace for executing our benchmarks.
+We suggest to create a dedicated namespace for executing your benchmarks.
 The following services need to be available as well.

 ### Kubernetes Volume